 - After the Seventh (7th) Unexcused Absence in a Month and no later than the Fifteenth (15) Unexcused Absence in a year - The law requires that the school district file a truancy petition in Superior Court against the student, parent or both.
 The Court must stay the petition and refer the student and family to a Community Engagement Board or other coordinated means of intervention.
 In King County students and families are offered a tiered menu of options to help address barriers to attendance in a holistic and restorative way.

-Parents may contact the district’s Attendance Liaison, Marsha Linn at 425-204-2359 for further information, questions and resources.
+Parents may contact the district’s Attendance and Re-Engagement Coordinator at 425-204-2359 for further information, questions and resources.